area3001/bernardo-buildroot/README.md

 ## TODO
 * define the device tree for the bernardo cape
-* Optimize the kernel defconfig
+* Optimize the kernel config
 * Configure sigrok
 * Add startup scripts and udev rules
 * Documentation